اتوار، 7 دسمبر، 2025

 Picture by: Abdul Razzaq Qadri

+The poem has been written in a lyrical, song-like flow, the poem addresses a symbolic “Urdu-speaking girl,” inviting her into the warmth of Punjabi expression and identity.
+It blends folk rhythm with modern sensibilities, making it deeply relatable for today’s readers and listeners.
 Saghir Tabassum, the poet behind this work, is a Punjabi writer, researcher, and poet known for his strong contributions to contemporary Punjabi literature.
 His writing is rooted in cultural history, language identity, and the literary traditions of Bahawalnagar and the broader Punjabi region.

 کوئی تبصرے نہیں: